numba/numba/docs/source/extending/overloading-guide.rst

 Implementing ``overload`` for Numpy functions
 =============================================

-Numba has strong support for NumPy because it provides jitable re-implementations of NumPy functions.
+Numba has strong support for NumPy because it provides ``jit`` compatible re-implementations of NumPy functions.
 In such cases ``overload`` is a very convenient option, however there are a few additional things to watch out for.